RCN-ECS/CnGV/notebook/20201116_MA_Fixes&Finesses.md

 ## KEL note: This also passes my sanity check.
 Keep in mind that our approach is not near the nominal rate (ANOVA has the 5% FPR, which is expected), so we can argue that this approach is conservative (a lower FPR at the expense of a higher FNR).

 **Sanity Check for GxE**
 Anova continues to perform well.
 Looks sane to me.
+(Old data as of 11.18.20)

 | | Anova | Bootstrap | Permutation |
 | --- | --- | --- | --- |